peter-lyons-kehl/PowerMute/README.md

 If you send emails in batches, you can choose "Fully Mute" mode.
 Once you activate it, any threads that you start or respond to will be fully muted.
 That applies until you deactivate "Fully Mute".

-##Other technologies##
+##Focus##

-Other Google technologies: Drive (Docs, Sheets), Contacts, Forms, Calendar, Groups, Maps.
+This community primarily improves GMail.
+Then potentially in Google Drive (Docs, Sheets), adding new commands to the menus.
+It may use other other Google technologies: Contacts, Forms, Calendar, Groups, Maps.

-Add-ons from this community could extend Google Docs or Sheets (by adding new commands to the menus).
+Solutions are in Google Apps Script.
+That's easy to replicate (no need for hosting).
+It works regardless of GMail client (web, mobile or IMAP).